Introduction

 🚀 Here’s how it works:

-• Stock Analysis: at 2 AM (NY Time) I run the strategy engine, download the data from Yahoo Finance and generate the insigets
+• Stock Analysis: at 2 AM (NY Time) I run the strategy engine, download the data from Yahoo Finance and generate the insights

 The data for this analysis was extracted from the Yahoo Finance Website